By the end of this section, you will be able to:

 Radar observations have been used to determine the distances to planets and how fast things are moving in the solar system (using the Doppler effect, discussed in the Radiation and Spectra chapter).
 Radar waves have played important roles in navigating spacecraft throughout the solar system.
 In addition, as will be discussed in later chapters, radar observations have determined the rotation periods of Venus and Mercury, probed tiny Earth-approaching asteroids, and allowed us to investigate the mountains and valleys on the surfaces of Mercury, Venus, Mars, and the large moons of Jupiter.

 Any radio dish can be used as a radar telescope if it is equipped with a powerful transmitter as well as a receiver.
-The most spectacular facility in the world for radar astronomy is the 1000-foot (305-meter) telescope at Arecibo in Puerto Rico (Figure 6.22).
-The Arecibo telescope is too large to be pointed directly at different parts of the sky.
-Instead, it is constructed in a huge natural “bowl” (more than a mere dish) formed by several hills, and it is lined with reflecting metal panels.
-A limited ability to track astronomical sources is achieved by moving the receiver system, which is suspended on cables 100 meters above the surface of the bowl.
-An even larger (500-meter) radar telescope is currently under construction.
-It is the Five-hundred-meter Aperture Spherical Telescope (FAST) in China and is expected to be completed in 2016.
+For many years, the most spectacular facility in the world for radar astronomy was the 1000-foot (305-meter) telescope at Arecibo in Puerto Rico (Figure 6.22).
+The Arecibo telescope was too large to be pointed directly at different parts of the sky.
+Instead, it was constructed in a huge natural “bowl” (more than a mere dish) formed by several hills, and it was lined with reflecting metal panels.
+A limited ability to track astronomical sources was achieved by moving the receiver system, which was suspended on cables 100 meters above the surface of the bowl.
+Unfortunately, the telescope was seriously damaged in the powerful storms of 2020 and had to be decommissioned.
+An even larger (500-meter) radar telescope has recently gone into operation in China and is called the Five-hundred-meter Aperture Spherical Telescope (FAST).